courros/hnco/README.md

 - Hierarchical if and only if
 - Plateau
 - Long path
+- Factorization (enable at config time with --enable-factorization)
 - Plugin

 The plugin function can load any C function declared as